fivestarplugins/fivestarplugins.github.io/_includes/theme/user/faq/menu.md

 ## <a name="menu"></a> How do I build my restaurant's menu?

-This theme integrates with the free [Food and Drink Menu](https://wordpress.org/plugins/food-and-drink-menu/) plugin.
+This theme integrates with the free [Five Star Restaurant Menu](https://wordpress.org/plugins/food-and-drink-menu/) plugin.

 Once the plugin is [installed and activated](/{{ site.data[page.slug].base}}/user/getting-started/activate-plugins), you can begin building your menus by going to the **Menu Items** page in your WordPress admin area.